AFA PUBLIC ART COMMISSION PROGRAM

 Public Art mediums can include, but are not limited to:

-Applicants may apply for up to 75% of total project expenses, to a maximum amount of $300,000 (divided over a maximum of three years, as determined by the AFA Board of Directors).
+Applicants may apply for up to 75% of total project expenses, to a maximum amount of $300,000.

 Applicants are expected to provide a minimum of 25% of the total project budget, covering the costs of the following, in cash or in kind, or from other matching funding:

-Contributions toward items outlined in 3.9 to top-up the application to 25% of total project budget.
+- additional contributions to top-up the application to 25% of the total application budget

 AFA contributions should be used for the creation, fabrication and installation of the artwork except for any funding advance due upon the agreement signing.